tsaitsai/ESP32-Digital-RGB-LED-Drivers/README.md

 The RMT peripheral of the ESP32 is used for controlling up to 8 LED "strands" (in whatever form factor the serially-chained LEDs are placed).
 These strands are independently controlled and buffered.
 So far I've tested 4 strands successfully.

 There are working demos for Espressif's IoT Development Framework (esp-idf) and Arduino-ESP32 core.
+Some demos are ONLY for the ESP IDF (demonstrating C-only techniques).
+Otherwise, a given demo should be exactly the same on either framework.

 This currently works well with WS2812/NeoPixel RGB LEDs (3 bytes of data per LED) - SK6812 RGB LEDs should work equally well.
 This should also work fine with WS2813 (no hardware to test this yet).